13DeAnda/shopCart/README.md

 The scope of this project is meant to be fairly narrow, but there are a lot of details to consider.
 We’re looking for the following things when reviewing your code:

-1. Design
+1. Design x
 2. Testing
 3. Accuracy
-4. Flexibility
+4. Flexibility x
-5. Containerization
+5. Containerization x

 Please feel free to ask questions as they arise via email - do not leave comments here.